 EDUCATION: High School Diploma or equivalent, some college and/or degree preferred.

-- Direct-care experience with emotionally or behaviorally challenged children and youth in a residential, shelter, or community-based setting is required.
+EXPERIENCE: Direct-care experience with emotionally or behaviorally challenged children and youth in a residential, shelter, or community-based setting is required.

 - Ability to understand the Department of Family Services (DFPS) licensing and operating requirements.